|

 distributor or user.
 Distributors also must ensure that downstream employers

+are similarly provided an SDS.
 Each SDS must be in English and include information regarding

 the specific chemical identity of the hazardous chemical(s) involved and the